 → The Czech Republic …

-- With the names of oceans, seas, and rivers:
+- We use the with the names of oceans, seas, and rivers:

 → The Atlantic